Frequently Asked Questions

 Will my check-up and my counselling session be confidential?

 Counselling and medical check-ups are confidential.
-Confidentiality may only be compromised in rare cases, where a counsellor has reason to believe that:
+There are times however when, to protect you and other persons, confidentiality may be compromised.
+This will only happen where a counsellor has reason to believe that:

 - other people are at risk of harm